sdesyllas/RiotApi.NET/README.md

 ![](http://www.brandsoftheworld.com/sites/default/files/styles/logo-thumbnail/public/052011/microsoft_.net_.png?itok=yeSwxY-i)

 # RiotApi.NET
 Riot Games Api for .NET written in C#.
-The project is bundles with a web MVC client also written.
+The project is bundled with a web ASP.NET MVC client that interacts with the api.